vzujos/Hyprland_Setup/Apps_REAMDE.md

 Konqueror — File manager and web browser for the KDE desktop.
 Part of kde-network.
 PCManFM — Very fast and lightweight file manager which can also optionally manage the desktop icons and background.
 PCManFM-Qt — Qt port of PCManFM file manager.
-Peony — File manager for the UKUI desktop. qtFM — Small, lightweight filemanager for Linux desktops based on pure Qt.
 ROX Filer — Small and fast file manager which can optionally manage the desktop background and panels.
 Thunar — File manager that can be run as a daemon with excellent start up and directory load times.